 - Right after you roll out and trim the dough, gather the trimmings into a ball, then rewrap and refrigerate them.

 - It's also important to keep the chilled dough as cold as possible while you're rolling it out.
 I used to use a marble rolling pin, which worked well because marble is naturally cool, but I found it too heavy and cumbersome to work with.
 I highly recommend using this stainless steel rolling pin, which can be chilled in the refrigerator or freezer ahead of time.
 I've found that it does a great job of keeping the rugelach dough cool while it's being rolled out, weighs less than a marble rolling pin, and provides a better sense of how much pressure to apply than a rolling pin with handles.

 - Even if you seal the edges of the dough very well, if there is even a tiny tear or gap, a bit of filling may ooze out during baking.
 A very small amount of filling oozing out is no problem.
 But if there is more than that, your pastries won't taste the way they should because they will be missing most of the strawberry preserves and brown sugar from the filling, and the jam and brown sugar that comes out will burn.

 Always line the cookie sheets with baking parchment or silicone baking mats.

 - It's essential to line the cookie sheets with either unbleached baking parchment paper or reusable silicone non-stick baking mats.
-Even if you use well greased, nonstick baking sheets without adding a parchment paper or silicone liner, when the granulated sugar embedded in dough's surface caramelizes on the bottom of the cookies, it will essentially glue the cookies to the pan.
+Even if you use well-greased, nonstick baking sheets without adding parchment paper or a silicone liner, when the granulated sugar embedded in the dough's surface caramelizes on the bottom of the cookies, it will essentially glue the cookies to the pan.

 Make the Dough and Filling Ahead and Bake Later